 What is Study Abroad?

-Any financial aid or scholarships you receive at GVSU can be applied to your study abroad program.
-There are 15 Partnership Programs that are LESS EXPENSIVE,including airfare, than spending a semester at GVSU.
-Attending a Study Abroad Funding 101 meeting and filling out a Funding 101 Packet are great ways to help you make a financial plan for yourself.
-The Padnos International Center believes study abroad should be accessible to everyone and offers several Scholarship and Grant opportunities.
-Students are encouraged to apply for external scholarships and grants as well.
+Any Financial Aid or scholarships you receive at Grand Valley usually can be applied to your Study Abroad program.
+There are 15 Partnership Programs that are less expensive than spending a semester at GVSU.
+Attend a Study Abroad Funding 101 meeting, learn about Financial Planning, and how you can fund your Study Abroad program.
+The Padnos International Center believes study abroad should be accessible to everyone and offers several scholarships and grant opportunities.